RoniNiklas/randomreactprojs/README.md

 yarn start

 4. The app is now available in your browser under localhost:5000
-5. When developing, start the development server instead of the regular backend by going to client folder with
+5. When developing, start the development server instead of the regular backend by going to the frontend folder with

 cd client